Exigent-After-Hours/Logstash-Jubilee/README.md

 #### Overview

-Logs are generated from various devices and shipped to a single logstash instance also running Graylog.
+Logs are generated from various devices and shipped to a single logstash instance also running Graylog. <br />
-Each input source has its own pipeline defined in /etc/logstash/pipelines.yml Each pipeline/input has its own config file in /etc/logstash/conf.d
+Each input source has its own pipeline defined in /etc/logstash/pipelines.yml <br />
+Each pipeline/input has its own config file in /etc/logstash/conf.d <br />